 "Free Choice" Credit points are the perfect opportunity to deepen your specialization, explore unusual facets of computer science or make up for gaps in your previous academic preparation.
 Therefore we invite you to consult your Tutor when making your choice.

 To achieve your "Free Choice" Credit Points, you can choose:

-If you choose lectures of another Faculty:
+If you choose other lectures:

 If you choose an Internship:

 You have the possibility to discuss your study plan or propose exam recognitions.

 If you already took courses of your chosen Master curriculum during your Bachelor, you must always contact your Tutor / Study Plan Advisor in order to discuss the substitution of these courses.

 Modifications of the regular study plan other that the one mentioned above mean that you leave the curriculum and switch to an Individual Study Plan, which then you must strictly follow.

 All modifications to the study plans, Individual Study Plans and exam recognitions have to be agreed upon with the Tutor / Study Plan Advisor and approved by the Degree Committee of the Master.

 You can ask your Tutor / Study Plan Advisor to modify your Individual Study Plans (add, delete or change exams) twice a year: